polydes/facebookads/README.md

 Create different placement ID for Banner, Medium Rect and Interstial Ad.

+If your Testing don't forget to enbale Testads.
+When you are ready to publish, disable Testads.

 1-     Initialize in first scene. (example in load scene)<br/>
 ![facebookadsinitialize.png](https://byrobingames.github.io/img/facebookads/facebookadsinitialize.png)